daviebadger/notes/restructuredtext/restructuredtext.rst

 Caution Directive
 -----------------

-Add extra cautious information to a text:
+Add cautious information to a text:

 .. code:: rst